AmberKrause/GameOfLife/README.md

 Conway's Game of Life

-Technologies Used: HTML, JavaScript, and TextPad 8
+Technologies Used: HTML, CSS, JavaScript, and TextPad 8